abefong54/shorten-url-api/readme.md

 - After the container is running with the db and the api images, use a service like Postman to make a POST call to `http://127.0.0.1:8080/api/v1`

-- Provide a JSON body like the one below. custom_short and expiry are optional.
+- Provide a JSON body like the one below.
+Note: custom_short and expiry are optional.
+  If custom short is not provided, we will

 ```
 {